alexjlockwood/AndroidDesignPatterns/_posts/2013-08-05-binders-and-death-recipients.md

 <!--more-->

 Considering the limited memory available in mobile environments, this approach seems promising.
-However, there is still one issue that needs to be addressed: <i>how should the system detect an application's death so that it can quickly clean up its state</i>?
+However, there is still one issue that needs to be addressed: _how should the system detect an application's death so that it can quickly clean up its state_?
 When an application dies, its state will be spread over dozens of system services (the Activity Manager, Window Manager, Power Manager, etc.) and several different processes.
 These system services need to be notified immediately when an application dies so that they can clean up its state and maintain an accurate snapshot of the system.
 Enter death recipients.